 There are a few distinct emblems for each month of the year.
 Each month has a birthstone that goes with it. astrological signs based on a birth month, along with a monthly flower.
 According to the month you were born, these are all based.
 With your children, enjoy the month of March and teach them interesting facts about holidays, flowers, and birthstones.

 March’s birthstone is Aquamarine.
-Calm is evoked by this stone’s clear aquamarine hue.
+This stone’s clear aquamarine hue makes you feel calm.
 This stone is related to the sea, as its hue would imply.
 In actuality, that is what the term itself means.
 The color aquamarine derives its name from the Latin words “aqua,” meaning water, and “marina,” meaning sea.

 The daffodil, which is the flower of March, represents regard or unrequited love.
 One of the purest manifestations of love is the presentation of a daffodil.